k8s-community/cluster-deploy/README.md

 ## Contributors

 All the contributors are welcome.
-If you would like to be the contributor please accept some rules.
+If you would like to be the contributor please accept some rules:
-- The pull requests will be accepted only in "develop" branch
+- The pull requests will be accepted only in `develop` branch
 - All modifications or additions should be tested

 Thank you for your understanding!